310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% img /img/es/eventstory/orihimeandhikoboshi/living4_1.jpg %}

 {% bubble Shinobu %}
 Isara-dono~!
 I mean— Everyone from Trickstar!
-We have acquired a place for our rehearsals, so I will take you over there! ♪
+We have acquired a place for our rehearsals, so I shall take you over there! ♪

 …Wait!
 Isara-dono and Anzu-dono are having a moment again!
 I apologize for being a ninja who just cannot read the mood!
 I will take my leave right away~!
 {% endbubble %}